metagenomics/metagenomics-workshop/docs/nextflow_nf_core/nextflow.rst

 Sometimes, it's necessary to split the content of an individual item in a channel, such as a file or string, into smaller chunks for downstream processing.
 This could include items stored in a CSV file, entries in FASTA or FASTQ formats, or multi-line strings/text files.

-Nextflow provides several splitting operators to facilitate this: ``splitCsv``, ``splitFasta``, ``splitFastq``, ``splitText``
+Nextflow provides several splitting operators to facilitate this: ``splitCsv``, ``splitFasta``, ``splitFastq``, ``splitText``.
 Each of these operators enables precise control over the handling and preprocessing of data streams, enhancing the flexibility and efficiency of Nextflow pipelines.

 .. code-block:: groovy